 Data

 The STIR dataset (STIROrig) includes many sequences (over 4 hours) of tissue deformation, and the publicly released version can be used for both training and validation.
-The 2024 challenge (STIRC2024) data provides a more filtered and orthogonal dataset that can be used for validation of algorithms.
-An similarly distributed non-intersecting dataset (STIRC2025) will be used for the 2025 challenge evaluation.
+Originally, the dataset is annotated with infrared visible tattoos allowing to locate landmarks on the tissue surface on start and end frames of sequences.

 Use of External Data